-According to National Geographic, "the Pompeii of prehistoric animals" isn't in Europe, it's in Nebraska!
-12 million years ago, Ashfall Fossil Bed State Park was a watering hole that was buried under ash following a volcanic eruption.
+Ashfall Fossil Bed State Park, named “the Pompeii of prehistoric animals” by National Geographic, was a watering hole 12 million years ago that was buried under ash following a volcanic eruption.
 Many animals met their end here and paleontologists are still unearthing their fossilized remains.
 Stop by the visitor's center to see a working fossil preparation laboratory and to find out more about the findings in the region.
 In the Rhino Barn, visitors can view skeletal remains displayed exactly as they were unearthed by scientists.
 The park also offers a system of nature trails.
-Take a look at the park's website to learn more and find their hours of operation:
+Take a look at the park's website to learn more:

 BACK TO STATE-BY-STATE GUIDE